pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 pulumi new python
 ```

-Use the defaults, and ensure you use the `dev` stack.
+Use the defaults, and ensure you use the `prod` stack, the same one you
+currently have up for the `my-first-app` project.

 ## Configure your stack reference

 Now we need to add a stack reference in `use-docker-id` in the `__main__.py`
 file:

 ```python
 import pulumi